-Mitigation Monitoring: Monitoring Monitoring Procedure Kesportsioniny Mitiga Monitoring Schedule K Mitigation Measures/ Standard Conditions of Approval Source control measures to limit the potential for stormwater pollution; Stormwater treatment measures to remove pollutants from stormwater runoff; and Hydromodification management measures so that post-project stormwater runoff does not exceed the flow and duration of pre-project runoff, if required under the NPDES permit.
-The following additional information shall be submitted with the post-construction stormwater management plan: E. Detailed hydraulic sizing calculations for each stormwater treatment measure proposed; and Pollutant removal information demonstrating that any proposed manufactured/mechanical (i.e. non- landscape-based) stormwater treatment measure, when not used in combination with a landscape-based treatment measure, is capable or removing the range of pollutants typically removed by landscape-based treatment measures and/or the range of pollutants expected to be generated by the project.
+Mitigation Measures/ Standard Conditions of Mitigation Monitoring: Environmental Impact Approval Monitoring Schedule Monitoring Responsibility Monitoring Procedure d.
+Source control measures to limit the potential for stormwater pollution; , , e.
+Stormwater treatment measures to remove pollutants from stormwater runoff; and f.
+Hydromodification management measures so that post-project stormwater runoff does not exceed the flow and duration of pre-project runoff, if required under the NPDES permit.
+The following additional information shall be submitted with the post-construction stormwater management plan: g.
+Detailed hydraulic sizing calculations for each stormwater treatment measure proposed; and h.
+Pollutant removal information demonstrating that any proposed manufactured/mechanical (i.e. non-landscape-based) stormwater treatment measure, when not used in combination with a landscape-based treatment measure, is capable or removing the range of pollutants typically removed by landscape-based treatment measures and/or the range of pollutants expected to be generated by the project. i.
 All proposed stormwater treatment measures shall incorporate appropriate planting materials for stormwater treatment (for landscape-based treatment measures) and shall be designed with considerations for vector/mosquito control.
-Proposed planting materials for all proposed landscape stormwater treatment measures all projectively of the landscape and incident. plan for the project.
-The applicant is not required to include on-site stormwater treatment measures in the post-construction stormwater incaneous.
-If he or she secures approval from Planning and Zoning of a proposal that demonstrates compliance with the requirements of the City's Alternative Compliance Program.
-Prior to final permit inspection.
-The applicant shall implement the annoved stormwater management also Mitigation Measur d.
-Source control measu stormwater pollution; e.
-Stormwater tre pollutants from f.
-Hydromodification manage post-project stormwater raflow and duration of pre-under the NPDES permit.
-The following addiwith the post-const landscape-base when not used based treatmen range of polluts based treatmen i.
-All proposed st incorporate app stormwater tree treatment meas considerations for proposed plantial landscape-based plantial be included plan for the pro- include on-site the post-constr- if he or she secures at Zoning of a proposal with the requirements Compliance Program.
-Prior to final per
+Proposed planting materials for all proposed landscape-based stormwater treatment measures shall be included on the landscape and irrigation plan for the project.
+The applicant is not required to include on-site stormwater treatment measures in the post-construction stormwater management plan if he or she secures approval from Planning and Zoning of a proposal that demonstrates compliance with the requirements of the City's Alternative